Nikon AF 80-200mm f2.8D ED is a Fixed aperture Auto Focus (AF)

 Popular Comparisons of Nikon AF 80-200mm f2.8D ED

-Here is the eight most popular comparisons of Nikon AF 80-200mm f2.8D ED amongst Camera Decision readers.
+Here are the eight most popular comparisons of the Nikon AF 80-200mm f2.8D ED amongst Camera Decision readers.